 11. Branching Out with STEM in the German Classroom

 Melissa Etzler and Michelle Stigter-Hayden

-12 The Deutsche Sommerschule am Pazifik as a Model and Asset to Small German Programs
+12. The Deutsche Sommerschule am Pazifik: A Model and Asset to Small German Programs

 Conclusion: The Future is Now: Saving German Studies in a Brave New World

 Melissa Etzler is a Lecturer of German and First Year Seminar at Butler University in Indianapolis.
 She has published book chapters related to her research on author W. G. Sebald and has recently shifted her focus to ecocritical readings of Gothic German texts and films, her most recent article appearing in German Quarterly.
 In addition to her regular coursework, she teaches in honors and coleads the annual short-term study abroad program Bulldogs in Berlin.
 She is the recipient of the AATG Indiana Post-Secondary Teacher of the Year Award (2018), the College of Liberal Arts and Sciences Outstanding Faculty Award for Excellence in Teaching (2018) and an Outstanding Professor of the Year Award for Teaching (2018–19).